 - The box frame holds the timber linings.

-– The sash cord over the pulley securely holds the weights and is easily replaced.
+- The sash cord over the pulley securely holds the weights and is easy to replace.

 - A Parting bead or vertical seal slots into the box frame.
 This secures the top sash and provides channels for the sashes to run.

-– A staff bead is a four sectioned construction attached around the frame.
-It secures the bottom sash and helps with reducing draughts.
+- A staff bead is a four-sectioned construction attached to the frame.
+It secures the bottom sash and helps reduce draughts.

 - Meeting rails join the sashes at the centre with bevelled faces so the sashes close properly.

-An additional advantage to sash windows is the benefit of incorporating double glazing, the use of low energy glass which will reflect heat and warmth back into a room to help in reducing energy costs.
-Every glass section is glazed individually meaning that when one pane gets broken, you only have to replace that pane.
+An additional advantage of sash windows is the ability to incorporate double glazing with low-energy glass that reflects heat and warmth back into the room, helping reduce energy costs.
+Every glass section is glazed individually, meaning that when one pane gets broken, you only have to replace that pane.
 This is why savvy property owners prefer double glazing in their sash windows.